jswrenn/site/content/blog/brown-location-surveillance/index.md

 The mechanics of that last indicator are pretty self-explanatory, but what about the others?
 [Canvas](https://it.brown.edu/services/type/canvas-learning-management-system) *doesn't* [Want To Know Your Location](https://knowyourmeme.com/memes/google-wants-to-know-your-location). **In this post, I'm going to break down the technical mechanisms behind each of these indicators.**

 For the most part, I do not have insider knowledge on how Brown reached its decisions.
-Rather, I'm going to consider each of the indicators Brian Clark named, and describe the technical mechanims to which Brown *could* have availed itself to generation location data.
+Rather, I'm going to consider each of the indicators Brian Clark named, and describe the technical mechanisms to which Brown *could* have availed itself to generating location data.

 ## Indications of Building Access
 This is an easy one.
 Brown's buildings are located on Brown's campus.
 Brown's campus is in Providence.
 If you are in Brown's buildings, you are on Brown's campus, in Providence.
 QED.